Nassim Bouarour

 In Proceedings of the 2nd international workshop on data systems education: Bridging education practice with education research

-Abstract We tackle the problem of recommending tests to learners to achieve upskilling.
+We tackle the problem of recommending tests to learners to achieve upskilling.
 Our work is grounded in two learning theories: mastery learning, an instructional strategy that guides learners by providing them tests of increasing difficulty, reviewing their test results, and iterating until they reach a level of mastery; Flow Theory, which identifies different test zones, frustration, learnable, flow and boredom zones, to determine the best k tests to recommend to a learner.
+We formalize the AdUp Problem and develop a multi-objective optimization solution that adapts the difficulty of recommended tests to the learner’s predicted performance, aptitude, and skill gap.
+We leverage existing models to simulate learner behavior and run experiments to demonstrate that our formalization is best to attain skill mastery.
+We discuss open research directions including the applicability of reinforcement learning and the recommendation of peers in collaborative projects.

 Continue reading